-The study examines reports from the Rockefeller Foundation/Arup, OECD, and the Council of Europe.
-Reports on adaptation strategies of European cities Rotterdam, Copenhagen and London are included, four reports from ICLEI on Climate change adaptation as well as two report from the European Environment Agency (EEA) about urban adaptation to climate change.
-Two United Nations International Strategy for Disaster Reduction (UNISDR) reports on making cities more resilient were also included in the study.
-We assessed two reports on vulnerability, adaptation, and resilience science to practice and perspectives on resilience to disasters across sectors and cultures are added.
+This study analyses reports on climate change adaptation strategies of three European cities Rotterdam, Copenhagen and London, four ICLEI reports about Climate change adaptation, two European Environment Agency (EEA) reports about urban adaptation to climate change.
+Moreover, two United Nations International Strategy for Disaster Reduction (UNISDR) reports on making cities more resilient were included in the study.
+Additionally, the City Resilience Framework of the Rockefeller Foundation, a report from the Council of Europe on city resilience, as well as two surveys about adaptation strategies and stakeholders are also included in the review.
+Moreover, we assessed two reports about linking vulnerability, adaptation, and resilience science to practice and perspectives on resilience to disasters across sectors and cultures are added.
 Finally, three web resources on resilience were reviewed: the Compact of Mayors2, Carbonn3 and UKCIP4.

-4.2 RESULTS
+4.3 RESULTS

-4.2.1 APPROACHES AND FRAMEWORKS
+4.3.1 DEFINITIONS OF RESILIENCE